Franalsyt/Master-Order-Plan-Uncertainty-with-python/README.md

 effectively a massive "Risk Buffer."

 In this project, we used python and stochastic linear programming in order to determine an ordering plan guaranteeing service without bumping up stocks.
-Furthermore we will undercover which are the best parameters we could change to reduce costs even more.
+Furthermore we will undercover how we could reduce costs even more by changing one parameter.

-Should I reduce X or Y stocks to shrink holding costs ?
-Which supplier should I incentivize to reduce their delivery uncertainty ?

-The problem :

-You are a X who wants X

-While considering this

-Here is the Data & Assumptions section of your article, written in your preferred professional format.
-This structure is designed to make complex supply chain data easy for a reader to digest quickly.

-DATA & OPERATIONAL ASSUMPTIONS
 To build a realistic model of a global Assemble-to-Order network, the system is fed with four primary data categories.
 1. Market Demand Requirements